php-ru/symfony-docs-ru/setup/upgrade_major.rst

     Remaining deprecation notices (6)

     The "request" service is deprecated and will be removed in 3.0.
-Add a typehint for Symfony\Component\HttpFoundation\Request to your controller parameters to retrieve the request instead: 6x
+Add a type-hint for Symfony\Component\HttpFoundation\Request to your controller parameters to retrieve the request instead: 6x
         3x in PageAdminTest::testPageShow from Symfony\Cmf\SimpleCmsBundle\Tests\WebTest\Admin